One year with an Air-Source Heat Pump: Real-world costs and experience

 At 0.185 kg / kWh for gas, on our renewable electricity supply, we've saved over 1,480 kg of CO₂ in our first year.
 We could probably make further carbon savings if we had Solar, because of the water tank we could effectively use it as a battery and heat the water during the daytime with sunshine.
 We're a little short on space for solar, and the cost savings would be minimal - but this would be another benefit for those households that already have solar.

 I have received mixed messages on this.
 Initially I was told that the meter removal would be a hundred pounds or so, and then I'd have to pay for removal of the gas to the property at around £1000 to the network operator, which seemed crazy.
 But it's also annoying having to pay the currently 20p a day standing charge (~£71 a year) for a meter in the house and nothing connected to it.

 I recently tried phoning up a meter removal company who advised I could get the meter removed through my energy company and that I wouldn't have to pay the network operator to remove the pipework to the house.

 So, I phoned up my energy provider, Bulb, and arranged for the meter to be removed.
 They initially said that I had to phone the network operator to have the pipework to the house removed, but later backtracked on this and said that did not have to happen on the same day.
 The meter was removed and the pipe capped, just this week and the engineer said that "at some point, they may work on removing the pipework to the property, as it'll come up on the system, and if they do that they might want to look in your house".
-No mention of cost for me, but here's hoping I don't get a big bill in a year.
+No mention of cost for me.

 This bit was the most disorganised/unclear part of it all - but having the meter removed felt great.